Michelangelo Canale: Early life

 Canale had the opportunity to train with David Moroni, Petru Macra, Alexander Kalinin, Michael Simms, Garold Gardner, Konstantine Shatilov, Oleg Vinogradov, and Julia Arkos.

+In 1994 Canale auditioned, and was accepted as a student into the Vaganova Ballet Academy's summer program in St. Petersburg, Russia.
+This was the first program after the fall of the Iron Curtain under the direction of Igor Belsky.

 Career

 Canale was a dancer with the New Orleans Delta Festival Ballet, and the Royal Winnipeg Ballet.

 He later founded the Anchorage Ballet and served as artistic director from 1997 to 2019.

 He and his wife Farah Canale opened the Anchorage Classical Ballet Academy after they moved to Alaska in 1996.

 In July 2019, Canale opened the Alaska Ballet and the Alaska Ballet Academy.
 He also makes guest appearances at the Rock School in Las Vegas, Nevada, as well as other schools throughout the United States.

 Honors and awards

 Canale is a two-time recipient of the Paddy Stone Choreographic Award for Outstanding Choreography.

 He is supported by a grant from the Alaska State Council on the Arts and serves on the Honorary Advisory Board for the Garold Gardner Scholarship Foundation.

 His choreography, Reminiscence (a Juilliard classroom project) premiered to a sold-out house on the Royal Winnipeg Ballet in 1991 at the First Night Festival, Centennial Concert Hall, in Winnipeg Manitoba with dancers Gino DiMarco and Zofiia Tujaka.

 In 2009, his students qualified to compete in the finals at the Youth America Grand Prix Competition in New York City.

+Canale holds a certificate from the Vaganova Choreographic Institute's teachers program under Igor Belskey.